lukasy09/Machine-Learning-From-Scratch/readme.md

 <p>On the first picture/gif there is a plot representing how the model changes in time(when the epochs are growing).
 The final epoch is equal to 100k.</p>
 <p>On the second one we can see a graph displaying the dependency of loss on the epoch(in range 0-1000).
 After 1000 epoch the change is really very small.</p>

+<h1>2.
+Multiple Linear Regression</h1>

+<p>More general version of the previous class.
+This time regression object takes a matrix of data as input.
+We can use regression for more compound problems</p>
+<p>Note: After about ~5000 epochs the model in most cases is almost as good as the Sklearn's LineaRegression</p>